hdsullivan/ResSR/README.rst

 Installing
 ----------
-1. Clone or download the repository:
+1. Clone or download the repository.

     .. code-block::

         git clone git@code.ornl.gov:sullivanhe/ressr.git

-2. Install the conda environment and package
+2. Install the conda environment and package.
+Note that GDAL is a required package and should be installed using conda forge (https://gdal.org/en/stable/download.html).

     a.
 Option 1: Clean install from dev_scripts